jundalisay/spblist/content/en/material/principles/part-1/chapter-01.md

 Lower | idea | conscious | conscious | idea -->

-### Definition of the Aether
+### Definition of the Aethereal Layer

-The aether of the 5 Layers Model of Material Superphysics is the substance of the physical and quasi-physical universe.
+The aethereal layer of the 5 Layers Model of Material Superphysics is the substance of the physical and quasi-physical universe.

 It is a bit different from the aether of the 5 Strata Model of Bio Superphysics which is the substance of ideas, feelings, and abstract minds or souls.